 If you ever need to make a longer video, be sure to put timestamps on it.
 These are helpful because they allow employees to quickly access the specific parts of the information that they need immediately.

-Videos can be a great option for all of the following types of content:
+Videos can be a great option for all of the following types of internal communication content:

 - Training videos